xicato/xig-documentation/api_doc.md

 * 2017-5-10: Add `/set_advertising_interval` documentation.
 * 2017-7-31: Add permissions information and some new calls.
 * 2018-1-31: (Many intervening changes) Documentation should be complete up to ms1.6.12.
 * 2018-4-11: Many clarifications, reordering calls based on permission required.
-New API calls added to the end of the respective permission list.
+New API calls added to the end of the respective permission sections.